BU-IE-582/fall21-ozdemirpinar/index.md

 # Welcome to Pinar Ozdemir's GitHub Pages

 This is my [Progress Journal website](https://bu-ie-582.github.io/fall20-ozdemirpinar/) created for IE 582 course at Bogazici University.
+You can also visit my personal Github [Website](https://github.com/ozdemirpinar).

 ## Homework Assignments